 Greek Peak Mountain Resort, central New York’s largest ski resort was founded in 1958 and has remained at the leading edge of the ski industry with fifty-six trails, six chair lifts, two surface lifts, beginners’ slope, and terrain parks.
 The four-season resort is located in New York’s scenic Finger Lakes region, conveniently just minutes from Interstate I-81.
-Under new ownership, the mountain has received some additions including a quad chairlift, Carvers Steakhouse in Hope Lake Lodge, Trax Pub and Grill restaurant with an expansive 6,000 sq.ft. deck in the main ski lodge, new PB 600 groomer with Zaag attachment, the new ski and board equipment in the rental shop and a state of the art ski & board tuning facility.
+Under new ownership, the mountain has received some additions including a quad chairlift, Carvers Steakhouse in Hope Lake Lodge, Trax Pub and Grill restaurant with an expansive 6,000 sq.ft. deck in the main ski lodge, a new PB 600 groomer with Zaag attachment, the updated ski and board equipment in the rental shop and a state of the art ski & board tuning facility.
 Chaos Parks will make their debut during the 2020-21 season.

 Our beautiful “green” hotel, Hope Lake Lodge, features 106 luxury condominium-style suites.
 Arcadia Village, located next to the hotel, offers additional lodging in units that are spacious with all the comforts of home.